 Jakarta-class Aegis Friga

 Line Battle Group - SR10

 Line Battle Group - SR9

 Two New Orleans-class Strike Carriers

 |The Fleet assembled|

 The rest of the fleet is pretty standard for UCM - two Carriers, an Avalon-lass Battlecruiser, some New Cairo-class Light Cruisers, four Santiagos and half a dozen Strike Carriers.
 Nothing I didn't see in other UCM fleets present.
-I did not run any Madrid-class Cruisers, something I would like to have one, but there simply were not the points.
-I play a lot of games against Adam and his PHR, and that demands protection from Launch Assets - hence the two Carriers and two Aegis Frigates.
+I did not run any Madrid-class Cruisers, something I would like to have, but there were simply not enough points.
+I play a lot of games against Adam and his PHR and that demanded protection from Launch Assets - hence the two Carriers and two Aegis Frigates.
 I also favour the Burnthrough Lasers - though the Taipei's bring some shots when required.
-We would see how this combination worked against some new opponents!
+We would see how this combination worked against some new opponents.

 The first practise game was a Mixed Engagement, with Adam running a nasty list featuring eleven Launch Assets (courtesy of a Priam, Bellerophon and three Andromeda).
 The game went well and the result was a Draw, but we were playing late in the evening and only managed four turns - had we continued playing I think it would have gone his way.